peytontolbert/GCBMS/implementation_docs/llm_agent_implementation.md

 ### 7. LLMAgent
 **Description:**
-Coordinates all components to handle user messages, perform actions, modify codebases, handle errors, and generate responses.
+Coordinates all components to handle user messages, perform actions, modify codebases, handle errors, and generate responses. **Utilizes LLMs via the `ChatGPT` component to interpret user inputs and generate coherent, contextually appropriate responses.**

 **Class: `LLMAgent`**

 **Methods:**
 - `handle_user_message(user_message: str) -> str`
-  - **Description:** Processes a user's message by parsing input, deciding actions, executing them, and generating a response.
+  - **Description:** Processes a user's message by parsing input, deciding actions, executing them, and generating a response using LLMs.
   - **Parameters:**
     - `user_message`: The raw input message from the user.
   - **Returns:** A string response to be sent back to the user.

 - `generate_response(result: Dict[str, Any]) -> str`
-  - **Description:** Formats the action results into a user-friendly response.
+  - **Description:** Formats the action results into a user-friendly response using LLMs for natural language generation.
   - **Parameters:**
     - `result`: The dictionary containing action results.
   - **Returns:** A string containing the final response.